Getting Started with Adapnex

 // --- 1.
 Configure the Scheduler ---

-// Create a Cyclic Task Group (20ms cycle time, priority 0)
+// Create a Cyclic Task Group that runs every 20ms.

 const auto main_group = Application::CreateCyclicTaskGroup(20ms, 0);